pitosalas/cg-topics/README.md

 title: README
 ---
 # Repository of Topics
-* For use with the curriculous curriculum authoring tool
+* For use with the coursegen curriculum authoring tool